willsmillie/portfolio/docs/resume.md

 - **Xcode, Instruments, VSCode, Adobe (Photoshop, Illustrator, AfterEffects), Sketch** are programs I frequently use.

-- **Swift, Objective-C, Javascript, Python, Ruby** are some of the languages I often work with.
+- **Typescript, Javascript, Swift, Objective-C, Python, Ruby** are some of the languages I often work with.

 - **Google Cloud, React, MUI, SwiftUI, UIKit, REST, GraphQl, Express, ReactNative** are a few libraries & frameworks in which I have experience.

 ### Projects

+- **Synthesthesia** (apple vision): Spatial Synthesizer for Apple Vision Pro; make music with gestures.
+- **Make-A-Mint** (web): Interactive NFT Design Platform offering a one-stop-shop for artists to distribute their art via interactive NFT music players, books, or photo galleries.
+- **NFTToolK.it** (web): Essential utilities for creators interacting with Loopring NFTs.
 - **Groovebox** (ios): Drum machine / sequencer app featuring an minimal, analogue style interface and authentic drum samples.
 - **Tuner** (ios): Simple, no-frills tuner app with a minimal ui helping you to tune your guitar or other instrument.
 - **Mine** (ios): Digital dropbox for quickly and easily saving, tagging and organizing images & links in an aesthetically-pleasing fashion.